 Dear ,

-Thank you for your willingness to be considered in our search for a Senior Pastor at
+Thank you for your willingness to be considered in our search for a Senior Pastor at Baptist Church; , Kentucky.
+We have reviewed resumes from a number of qualified, committed persons and have considered each one prayerfully.

-Baptist Church;

-reviewed resumes from a number of qualified,

-committed persons and ha ve considered each one

-prayerfully.

 We feel God has led us to move forward with other candidates at this point.
 We will properly dispose of all digital and paper copies of your resume.